mjbmon/ios-cmake/test1/README.md

     up on the screen.
 Clicking on the icon in the taskbar may launch it.

+  * Get the log file from the simulator.

+  * App versioning.

   * Add a screenshot.

   * Work on configuring/building/installing app to real devices.